 A polished finish is the most common type of finish and is less susceptible to staining.
 Produced by creating an appropriate amount of heat on the natural stone, the finish can be used for wall and flooring applications.

 This stone finish is especially famous for natural stone slabs.
-The finish offers semi rough and semi smooth look on the stone surface that is mainly used for flooring, cladding, rooftop and pool areas.
+The finish offers a semi-rough and semi-smooth look on the stone surface that is mainly used for flooring, cladding, rooftop, and pool areas.

 The grooved surface finish includes incising lines of varying widths and depths.
 The grooved tiles can be used for interior and exterior wall-cladding.